fpagliughi/hinix/README.md

 ### Event Notification: `EventFd`

 A system for event notifications via the file system.
-This is a wait and notify system that can send events between user-space applications absed around a 64-bit integer counter.
+This is a wait and notify system that can send events between user-space applications based around a 64-bit integer counter.
 Depending on the flags used to create the object, it can act to pass values between the apps, or it can act like a semaphore where a write increments the value, a read decrements it, and the reader blocks when the value is zero.

 See [eventfd](https://man7.org/linux/man-pages/man2/eventfd.2.html) man page.